jphafner/physicsAMC/README.md

 # style-guide

-I use NOTE: and TODO: labels for easy access to information in files.
+I use NOTE, TODO and REF labels for easy access to information in files.